awsdocs/aws-lambda-developer-guide/sample-apps/rds-mysql/README.md

     $ git clone git@github.com:awsdocs/aws-lambda-developer-guide.git
     $ cd aws-lambda-developer-guide/sample-apps/rds-mysql

 Run `create-bucket.sh` to create a new bucket for deployment artifacts.
-Or, if you already have a bucket, replace `MY_BUCKET` in `deploy.sh` with the name of an existing bucket.
+Or, if you already have a bucket, rename `4-deploy.sh.template` to `4-deploy.sh` and replace `MY_BUCKET` in it with the name of an existing bucket.

-    rds-mysql$ ./create-bucket.sh
+    rds-mysql$ ./1-create-bucket.sh
     make_bucket: lambda-artifacts-a5e491dbb5b22e0d

-Run the `create-dbpasswordsecret.sh` script to create a database password and store it in AWS Secrets Manager.
+Run the `2-create-dbpasswordsecret.sh` script to create a database password and store it in AWS Secrets Manager.

-    rds-mysql$ ./create-dbpasswordsecret.sh
+    rds-mysql$ ./2-create-dbpasswordsecret.sh

-Run the `deploy-vpc.sh` script to create the VPC and RDS database instance.
+Run the `3-deploy-vpc.sh` script to create the VPC and RDS database instance.
 This process takes about 15 minutes.

-    rds-mysql$ ./deploy-vpc.sh

-Run the `create-dbtable.sh` script to create a table in the database.

-    rds-mysql$ ./create-dbtable.sh
+    rds-mysql$ ./3-deploy-vpc.sh

 # Deploy

-Run `deploy.sh` to deploy the application.
+Run `4-deploy.sh` to deploy the application.

-    rds-mysql$ ./deploy.sh
+    rds-mysql$ ./4-deploy.sh
     Uploading to e678bc216e6a0d510d661ca9ae2fd941  2678 / 2678.0  (100.00%)
     Successfully packaged artifacts and wrote output template to file out.yml.
     Waiting for changeset to be created..